Voltage-tuned anomalous-metal to metal transition in hybrid Josephson junction arrays

 To probe how frustration affects the AM phase, we compare $\rho(T)$ traces at $f=0$, irrational~($\approx 0.16$), and $1/2$ under two conditions.
 First, we select traces with matching normal-state resistivity; see \cref{fig:5}(b).
 At $f=0$, $\rho$ saturates at low $T$, characteristic of the anomalous metal.
 In contrast, the traces with nonzero $f$ show a finite positive slope down to the base temperature, lying well above the $f=0$ trace.
 Second, we keep the same $f=0$ trace and select traces with matching base-temperature resistivity; see \cref{fig:5}(c).
 Here, the low-$T$ slope at nonzero $f$ remains finite, and their normal-state resistivity is lower than at $f=0$.

 In both cases, the emergence of a small but finite positive slope at nonzero $f$ indicates that magnetic frustration destabilizes the low-temperature saturation of the AM phase.
-We attribute this behavior to thermally activated vortex motion, which introduces dissipation even before the onset of the Berezinskii–Kosterlitz–Thouless transition~\cite{bottcher2024berezinskii}.
-The observation of the finite slope confirms that the system remains thermally sensitive down to the base temperature, supporting an intrinsic AM phase at $f=0$ rather than an artifact of residual heating.
+We attribute this behavior to thermally activated vortex motion transverse to the current flow, generating a longitudinal electric field \cite{behnia2016nernst}, which can introduce dissipation even before the onset of the Berezinskii–Kosterlitz–Thouless transition~\cite{bottcher2024berezinskii}.
+Additionally, the finite slope shows the system stays thermally sensitive at base temperature.

+The fact that the resistance remains sensitive to $T$ down to the base temperature and evolves smoothly with gate voltage over a wide range suggests that the anomalous metallic phase observed at zero magnetic field is not a consequence of extrinsic effects, such as residual heating or environmental dissipation.
+Instead, the data are consistent with a scenario in which quantum fluctuations suppress long range phase coherence among proximitized superconducting islands.
+While the individual islands retain local Cooper pairing, the weakened inter-island coupling gives rise to superconducting phase fluctuations, leading to dissipation at low temperature.
+Possible sources of such fluctuations include microscopic inhomogeneities in Josephson coupling or charge offsets across the array, both of which may vary with gate voltage and enhance the effect of quantum fluctuations.

 In summary, we have investigated voltage-controlled phase transitions in Josephson junction arrays patterned on an InAs/Al heterostructure.
 Using a dual-gate geometry, we find a robust anomalous metallic phase interrupting the superconductor-insulator transition, which can be smoothly tuned into a conventional metallic state with fully decoupled superconducting islands.
 At zero magnetic frustration, the anomalous metallic phase, characterized by vanishing low-temperature dependence, persists across more than three orders of magnitude in resistivity.
-A finite frustration suppresses the resistivity saturation, indicating thermally activated vortex motion and confirming thermal sensitivity down to the base temperature.\\
+A finite frustration suppresses the resistivity saturation, indicating thermally activated vortex motion and confirming thermal sensitivity down to the base temperature.
+These results provide new experimental insights into the origin of the anomalous metallic phase.\\

 \textit{Acknowledgments}---We thank S. Upadhyay for assistance with the device fabrication and L.~Banszerus, M.~R.~Lykkegaard, A.~Padley, and T.~Røhling for discussions.
-We acknowledge support from research grants (Projects No. 43951, No. 53097, and No. 50334) from VILLUM FONDEN, the Danish National Research Foundation, the European Research Council (Grant Agreement No. 856526), and the MEYS grant (Project No. LM202351).
+We acknowledge support from research grants (Projects No. 43951, No. 53097, and No. 50334) from VILLUM FONDEN, the Danish National Research Foundation, the European Research Council (Grant Agreement No. 856526), and the MEYS grant (Project No. LM202351).\\

+\textit{Data availability}--- The data used to generate the figures in this work are available in Ref.~\cite{Sasmal_zenodo25}.